Skip to content

 Research

-My research explores how we can design and understand soft, functional materials for devices that interact with the human body and the environment.
-I focus on nanomaterials for bioelectronic interfaces and organic photovoltaic devices, and I use advanced microscopy techniques to connect nanoscale structure with device performance.
+My research explores how we design and understand soft, functional materials for devices that interact with the human body and the environment.
+I focus on nanomaterials for bioelectronic interfaces and organic photovoltaic devices, and use advanced microscopy to connect nanoscale structure with device performance.

 Organic Photovoltaics